All-Origin/Knowledge-Base/general/user-exp/Junior Feature Simulations_ Real-World User Feedback.md

 ## 2. Brainz Training (Q\&A Flow)

 **Simulation:**
 Ajay answers a mix of quirky and thought-provoking questions.
-He notices his Brainz starts using his slang and argument style in group debates.
+He notices his Junior starts using his slang and argument style in group debates.

 **User Loves:**